alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Introduction

 Everybody in the NBA is trying to come up with performance metrics, but what about coaches?
 It's clear to me, from watching and playing basketball professionally, that some coaches are able to elevate performance *more* than others.
-Yet systematically it remains a blackbox.
-I've set out to fill this gap.
+Yet systematically this topic remains a blackbox.

-The project started as I was completing my graduate studies in economics, during which I happened to read a number of academic papers on sports economics.
-I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760)  on the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
-I soon realized that the NBA was an ideal environment for two reasons:
+The project started during my graduate studies in economics, where I happened to read a number of academic papers on sports economics.
+I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760) that studied the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
+I soon realized that the NBA was an ideal environment for two main reasons:

 1. **Player quality can be captured fairly well.** Advanced metrics allow for capturing the role of roster quality.